lovephimu/next-chat-app/README.md

 - Visual feedback: the messaging system is designed to allow only short messages.
 To keep the user informed there is a character count and additional alerts when the character limit is reached or exceeded
 - Although most of the app is styed using Tailwind I do use CSS in special cases like the animated statistics button and the D3 chart
+- All drawings and icons were made by myself using Affinity Designer

 ### Feature List